Krausi96/plan2fund-nextgen/redesign/GPT_PROMPT_FOR_STRATEGIC_ANALYSIS.md

    - What's the logical flow?
    - Should order be customizable?

-3. **How do we create financials, graphs, insert pictures, add descriptions to pictures?**
+3. **How do we create financials, graphs, insert pictures, add descriptions to pictures?** ⚠️ **CRITICAL - This is important**
    - Current: Text-only editor
-   - Need: Financial tables, charts, images
+   - Need: Financial tables, charts, images with descriptions
    - How to integrate these features?
+   - Priority: High - Essential for professional business plans

 4. **How can we link the chapters to the templates?**
    - Current: Sections mapped to templates